DS-rajesh/Clear_Invoice/README.md

 # Invoicely - Invoice Management System

-A comprehensive Django-based invoice management system similar to Invoicely.gg for creating, sending, and managing invoices with client management, payment tracking, and a modern dashboard.
+A comprehensive Django-based invoice management system  for creating, sending, and managing invoices with client management, payment tracking, and a modern dashboard.

 ## Features